populationgenomics/production-pipelines/test/README.md

 environment variable, which is used by production pipelines to configure various workflow components.
-The `merge_with` paths are also added in a way such that merging of configurations occurs from right to left; the values in the left configurations are overriden by values in the right.
-Your config will be merged last so that it will override existing config parameters in the `merge_with` configrations.
+The `merge_with` paths are also added in a way such that merging of configurations occurs from right to left; the values in the left configurations are overridden by values in the right.
+Your config will be merged last so that it will override existing config parameters in the `merge_with` configurations.

 5. Pytest can supply a tmp directory for you automatically if your test function accepts and argument named `tmp_path`.
 This directory and all of its contents are deleted after